Austinhamilton1/Zync/README.md

 ### What Zync is not.

 Zync currently has no support for hardware accelerated computing (i.e., it has no OpenCL, Vulkan, CUDA, etc. backend).
+(This is actually in the works right now).

 Zync is not currently a "plug-and-play" library.
 A working knowledge of the inner-workings of the library will help with implementations.